 Below are East Bay COVID-19 and HIV community updates.
-This page is usually updated on first and third Wednesdays by Sophy S. Wong, MD and Yamini Oseguera-Bhatnagar, MPH with content from many collaborators.
+This page is updated on third Wednesdays and as needed by Sophy S. Wong, MD, with community updates by Yamini Oseguera-Bhatnagar, MPH with content from many collaborators.
 Please click here to share feedback.

-VACCINES TESTING MASKS GUIDANCE SCHOOLS STUDIES ARCHIVES
+VACCINES TESTING MASKS GUIDANCE SCHOOLS STUDIES ARCHIVES PDF SUMMARY

-PDF SUMMARY